-We can choose to be affected by the world or we can choose to affect the world.
+You can choose to be affected by the world or you can choose to affect the world.
 This little girl is not thinking consciously about affecting someone’s life, but she is doing so nonetheless.
-When we are walking down life’s path it is not just coincidence, happenstance, and luck, that we experience.
+When you are walking down life’s path it is not just coincidence, happenstance, and luck, that you experience.
 It is an unexplainable, magically chartered course.
-That is what I see when I look at this girl.
+That is what you see when you look at this girl.

 Same story, just a different way of looking at it.
-If we just take a moment to step back from what is happening and say silently to ourselves, “I wonder what happens next?”
-We give our brain a chance to go into curiosity, instead of drama, and we experience a better life.
+If you just take a moment to step back from what is happening and say silently to yourself, “I wonder what happens next?”
+You give your brain a chance to go into curiosity, instead of drama, and you experience a better life.

 Every person who is, or ever has been a part of your life, changed your life, and you changed theirs.
 You could put labels on the changes, and call them positive and negative.
 The truth is that most are simply neither.
-The story that we tell ourselves about them, is what gives them the positive or negative charge in our memory.
+The story that you tell yourself about them, is what gives them the positive or negative charge in your memory.

-But how much do we communicate to them while they are here?
-My Uncle Paul got a thank you post on his Facebook page from someone that was best friends with my cousin.
+But how much do we communicate about the important things to our friends and family while they are here?
+My Uncle Paul got a thank you post on his Facebook page from someone that was best friends with his son when they were growing up.
 It reminded me of how we all have memories of someone special in our lives that affected us in such a way, that they changed how we saw the world,.
 They changed who we chose to be in the world by their actions.
 Most of the time we never know how we affected someone, because they don’t think to express it.

 Most of the time, our family finds out about it at our funeral, when they feel moved to talk about what we meant to them.
 This post reminded me of how important it is to say these things to people while they are still alive to hear it.